AlexLipp/POOPy/README.md

 ```bash
 conda env create -f environment.yaml
 ```
-This creates a conda environment called `poopy` that has all the dependencies installed.
+This creates an environment called `poopy` that has all the dependencies installed.
 Now, activate that environment:
 ```bash
 conda activate poopy
 ```